Bandaras88/AppFactory-Resume-Example/README.md

 ##### Activate Your Azure DreamSpark Account on the link below
 [DreamSpark](https://www.dreamspark.com/Product/Product.aspx?productid=99)

-##### When you have all the above resources ready, you can proceed to step-by-step guide below
+##### When you have all the above resources ready, you can proceed to the step-by-step guide below

 #### Step 1